DillonSteyl/SCIE1000/Week 8/draw.md

-# Draw a shape
+# Introduction to Graphs (4) - Draw a Shape

 Lines don't just have to go from left to right.
-You can draw whatever lines you like so long as you specify the coordinates of the points.
+You can draw whatever lines you like, in whatever direction you like, so long as you specify the coordinates of the points.

 Here is a program that draws a triangle by specifying the three corners: